Skip to content

 What are bed bugs?

-Bed bug infestations should be treated by a professional.
-It is recommended to hire a licensed pest control operator to confirm the infestation and develop an appropriate pest management plan.
-The Health Department does not have financial resources available to assist with bed bug mitigation and we are unable to recommend specific pest management companies.
+The Health Department does not have financial resources available to assist with bed bug treatment and is unable to recommend specific pest management companies.

-Page Last Updated: Feb 26, 2026
+Page Last Updated: Jun 18, 2026